 To give you a concrete idea, here are some Chief Product Officers salary estimates gathered from 3 reliable platforms:

 - Glassdoor – according to Glassdoor, Chief Product Officers earn anywhere from $114,000 to $280,000 per year.
 The average pay is $196,044 per year.

 - PayScale – as per the data collected on PayScale, on average, Chief Product Officers can earn up to $187,467 per year in the United States.
 Additionally, they can earn between $1,000 to $69,000 in bonuses and $2,000 to $143,000 in profit sharing.

 - Indeed – according to Indeed, on average, a Chief Product Officer earns $215,647 per year.
 This report is based on 17 salary reports from the United States.

 Additionally, there are other platforms such as Salary and ZipRecruiter that you can refer to for average salary reports.

 Wrapping it Up

 The growing needs, demands, and expectations of customers have propelled organizations to involve them in every decision of a product lifecycle.
 Therefore, an organization’s Chief Product Officer is required to consistently make efforts to improve product experience in an ever-evolving product world.

 While the exact roles and responsibilities of a CPO vary according to the size and type of an organization, the Chief Product Officer is a strategic leader who oversees the entire product department of an organization.

-Bearing that in mind, if you wish to become a Chief Product Officer, it is important to start gaining relevant experience, expanding/diversifying your skillset, and following the journey of the top product leaders in your industry.
+Bearing that in mind, if you wish to become a Chief Product Officer, it is important to gaining relevant experience, expanding/diversifying your skillset, and following the journey of the top product leaders in your industry.